Funding for tours can come from various sources. The main ones are federal (Canada Council for the Arts) and provincial. Below is a list of options:

 Visit our Provincial Funding page for a full summary of Ontario funding streams.

-Local, National & International: Touring Projects (for Ontario-based practitioners)
+Local, national and international: Touring Projects (for Ontario-based practitioners)

 Québec